AndyLi23/Battle-City/README.md

-# Battle-City
+# Battle City
-A Java clone of Battle City, made with LibGDX
+A clone of Battle City written in Java using LibGDX